-- "2012 Equity Plan" means the 2012 Stock Option Plan of Jo-Ann Stores Holdings Inc.; - "ABL Facility" means our senior secured asset based revolving credit facility originally dated October 21, 2016, which provided senior secured financing of up to \$400.0 million, as further amended and restated on November 25, 2020 to provide senior secured financing of up to \$500.0 million; - "BOPIS" means our buy online pick-up in store program; - the "Company," "JOANN," "we," "us" and "our" mean Jo-Ann Stores Holdings Inc. and, unless the context otherwise requires, its consolidated subsidiaries; - "Creative Products" means Sewing, arts and crafts and select home décor; - "Credit Facilities" means our ABL Facility, First Lien Facility and Second Lien Facility, collectively; - "CRM" means customer relationship management; - "DGCL" means the Delaware General Corporation Law; - "DIY" means do-it-yourself; - "Exchange Act" means the Securities Exchange Act of 1934, as amended; - "First Lien Facility" means our senior secured first lien term loan facility in an initial principal amount of \$725.0 million entered into on October 21, 2016, as amended by the incremental term loan facility in an initial amount of \$180.0 million entered into on July 21, 2017; - "Four-Wall Cash Flow" means a location's net sales less cost of sales and operating expenses directly attributable to that location plus depreciation also directly attributable to that location; - "GAAP" means U.S. generally accepted accounting principles; - "LGP" means investment funds affiliated with or advised by Leonard Green & Partners, L.P., which own a controlling interest in us; - "LIBOR" means the London Interbank Offered Rate; - "Second Lien Facility" means our senior secured second lien term loan facility in an initial principal amount of \$225.0 million entered into on May 21, 2018; - "Securities Act" means the Securities Act of 1933, as amended; - "Selling Shareholders" means Green Equity Investors V, L.P., Green Equity Investors Side V, L.P. and Needle Coinvest LLC, each of which are funds affiliated with or endorsed by LGP; - · "Sewing" means sewing and fabrics; - "Shareholders Agreement" means the amended and restated shareholders agreement to be effective upon the consummation of this offering, by and among LGP, certain of our directors and executive officers, certain other existing shareholders and the Company;
+- "2012 Plan" means the Stock Option Plan of JOANN Inc. dated October 16, 2012; - "2021 Plan" means the 2021 Equity Incentive Plan of JOANN Inc., which will become effective once the registration statement of which this prospectus forms a part is declared effective; - "ABL Facility" means our senior secured asset based revolving credit facility originally dated October 21, 2016, which provided senior secured financing of up to \$400.0 million, as further amended and restated on November 25, 2020 to provide senior secured financing of up to \$500.0 million; - "BOPIS" means our buy online pick-up in store program; - the "Company," "JOANN," "JSHI," "we," "us" and "our" mean JOANN Inc. (formerly known as Jo-Ann Stores Holdings Inc.) and, unless the context otherwise requires, its consolidated subsidiaries; - "Creative Products" means Sewing, arts and crafts and select home décor; - "Credit Facilities" means our ABL Facility, First Lien Facility and Second Lien Facility, collectively; - "CRM" means customer relationship management; - "DGCL" means the Delaware General Corporation Law; - "DIY" means do-it-yourself; - "ESPP" means the 2021 Employee Stock Purchase Plan, which will become effective once the registration statement of which this prospectus forms a part is declared effective; - "Exchange Act" means the Securities Exchange Act of 1934, as amended; - "First Lien Facility" means our senior secured first lien term loan facility in an initial principal amount of \$725.0 million entered into on October 21, 2016, as amended by the incremental term loan facility in an initial amount of \$180.0 million entered into on July 21, 2017; - "Four-Wall Cash Flow" means a location's net sales less cost of sales and operating expenses directly attributable to that location plus depreciation also directly attributable to that location; - "GAAP" means U.S. generally accepted accounting principles; - "LGP" means investment funds affiliated with or advised by Leonard Green & Partners, L.P., which own a controlling interest in us; - "LIBOR" means the London Interbank Offered Rate; - "Second Lien Facility" means our senior secured second lien term loan facility in an initial principal amount of \$225.0 million entered into on May 21, 2018; - "Securities Act" means the Securities Act of 1933, as amended; - "Selling Shareholders" means (i) Green Equity Investors V, L.P., Green Equity Investors Side V, L.P. and Needle Coinvest LLC, each of which are funds affiliated with or endorsed by LGP and (ii) TCW/Crescent Mezzanine Partners V, L.P., TCW/Crescent Mezzanine Partners VB, L.P., TCW/Crescent Mezzanine Partners VC, L.P., TCW Capital Trust and MAC Equity Holdings I, LLC;